Lexo: Eliminating Stealthy Supply-Chain Attacks via LLM-Assisted Program Regeneration: Introduction

 \section{Introduction}

 Supply-chain attacks have been an ongoing issue in the software industry~\cite{cloudflare2023, sonatype2024, sansec_polyfill_2023, ev:eurosec:2022, leftpad, wired_barium_supply_chain, cybersecuritydive_3cx_attack_2024, npm_attack_ethereum}, resulting in over \$46B damages in recent years~\cite{software_supply_chain_cost}.
 These attacks target a victim's supplier, exploiting the fact that the victim software depends on software provided by the supplier.
-As modern software consists of thousands of dependencies, it is challenging for developers to audit all dependencies---and particularly so for dependencies nested deeply in the dependency chain.
+As modern software comprises thousands of dependencies, it is challenging for developers to audit all dependencies---and particularly so for dependencies nested deeply in the dependency chain.

 Automated detection of such attacks remains challenging, as malicious components use various evasion techniques.
-Specifically, in the case of \emph{stealthy} supply-chain attacks (SSCAs), a malicious dependency may remain dormant until multiple conditions are met---for example, specific values of environment variables, the version of another component, the system's date and time, the number of times a component has been invoked, or even random activation.
-This vast space of possible conditions makes detection extremely complex and highly unlikely.
+Specifically, in the case of \emph{stealthy} supply-chain attacks (SSCAs), a malicious dependency may remain dormant until multiple conditions are met---for example, specific values of environment variables, the version of another component, the system's date and time, the number of times a component has been invoked, or random chance.
+These techniques often enable supply-chain attacks to evade detection by standard software validation mechanisms such as testing.

-This paper presents \sys, a system that eliminates SSCAs by combining large language model (LLM)-assisted program inference, transformation, and regeneration. \sys's key insight is that a stealthy malicious component still exhibits the advertised component behavior---which \sys attempts to infer and regenerate. \sys does not attempt to directly detect, remove, or interpose on vulnerable or malicious code.
+This paper presents \sys, a system that eliminates SSCAs by combining large language model (LLM)-assisted program inference, transformation, and regeneration. \sys does not attempt to directly detect, remove, or interpose on vulnerable or malicious code.
 It instead extracts a model of the component's intended behavior (in the form of input/output examples), then uses this model to regenerate a new, secure, vulnerability-free version of the component.
-While earlier research on vulnerability elimination has demonstrated promising results via active learning and regeneration~\cite{harp:ccs:2021}, the techniques underlying \sys are language- and domain-agnostic---hinting at a potential for regenerating substantial parts of entire ecosystems.
+A key insight is that a stealthy malicious component still exhibits the advertised client-visible component behavior---which \sys infers, represents as input/output examples, and regenerates.

+Because the extracted component model (input/output examples) decouples the original, potentially malicious or vulnerable, code from the regenerated code, \sys is distinct from approaches that present a component directly to the LLM, tasking the LLM to recognize any malicious or vulnerable code to generate a vulnerability-free version of the component~\cf{sec:eval-naive}.